ysdn2019/Graduates-List/graduates/channon-leathley.md

 ---
 path: /work/note-to-self
 graduate: Channon Leathley
-mainimg: /assets/work/Leathley_Channon_project2_main.jpg
+cover: /assets/work/Leathley_Channon_project2_main.jpg
-thumbnailimg: /assets/work/Leathley_Channon_project2_thumbnail.jpg
+thumbnail: /assets/work/Leathley_Channon_project2_thumbnail.jpg
 title: Note to Self
 groupmembers:
-fields: Book Design, Communication, Illustration
+category: Book Design, Communication, Illustration
 mediumdimensions:  Paperback Perfect Bound, 6" x 6"
 description: Note to Self is a lighthearted and engaging illustrated self-help book that aims to raise awareness about the effects Instagram can have on users’ well-being and provide users with self-care tips.
 digitallink: